skepee/Photo-Slider/README.md

 ---

 Let's analyze the **Photo Slider a/b**.
-In this case, because some photos will be shown, in order to make it prettier, will be used Bootatrap.
+In this case, because some photos will be shown, in order to make it prettier, Bootstrap will be used.
-In the loading basically the photo urls are loaded into an array.
+In the loading function basically the photo urls are loaded into an array.

-The function elem() takes the n-element of the array to created the html code for the panel:
+The function "elem()" takes the n-element of the array to create the html code for the panel:

 ```